Giridharab/Twitter-SparkStreaming-SentimentAnalysis/README.md

 ## Goal

-• The goal of application is to analyse and visualize sentiment of tweets in real-time on given trending topics while running the application.
+• The goal is to analyse and visualize sentiment of tweets in real-time on given trending topics while running the application.

 • The project was developed using Twitter 4j, Spark Streaming(Scala), Redis, Java Swing